Find¶

 Note

-If callable_ is not used like in the second example above, the key that is used to provide the callable will be taken as an attribute of the object.
-The value of this attribute on each object is passed to the user defined callable.
+is used to provide the callable will be taken as an attribute of the object.

 Find calls can get pretty complicated especially if users want to reach multiple levels of objects.
 But how can we have access to those objects?
 Check the following example.